johnolamide/alx-low_level_programming/0x00-hello_world/README.md

 100-intel : script that generates the assembly code (Intel Syntax) of a C code and save it in an output file

+101-quote.c : C program that prints to the standard error.